Maria Hadden: 2019

 Hadden was sworn in as a member of Chicago City Council on May 20, 2019.

+2023

+Hadden ran for re-election in 2023, and faced two challengers affiliated with local business groups.
+She won the election on February 28, 2023, with 74% of the vote.

 City-wide issues

 City budget

 Hadden was one of 11 aldermen who voted against Mayor Lori Lightfoot's proposed 2020 budget, alongside 8 other members of the progressive caucus.
 In a statement about her vote, Hadden stated, "I’m optimistic about the increased investments in housing, mental health care, homelessness prevention and concrete investments in the south and west sides of our city, but remain concerned that we haven’t exhausted all prospects of progressive revenue in order to take greater strides towards a budget that starts to repair decades of harm and inequity."
 Prior to the vote, Hadden spoke with constituents about the budget at multiple town hall meetings.

 Public health

 Hadden sponsored a "senior safety" ordinance, in collaboration with the Jane Addams senior caucus, that was passed in July 2020.
 The ordinance requires building managers in senior housing to conduct regular wellness checks on residents.